 7 – Collect and store rainwater.
 It’s simple and easy to do, and you’re essentially getting free water.
 You simply need a rain diverter kit attached to your drain pipes and roof gutters to direct rainwater to a water barrel during wet months of the year.
 No excessive plumbing needed.
 During drier months, you can use that water as a source for your hose pipe and watering cans.

-water lily8 – Re-use grey water.
+8 – Re-use grey water.
 Water from your kitchen sink, washing machine or bathroom can also be collected and used to water your plants.
 Household soap or detergent wouldn’t normally harm plants, but definitely, do not use water from the toilet or with harmful chemicals in it like bleach or disinfectant.
 You shouldn’t store grey water, so make sure you use it immediately, so it doesn’t harbour bacteria that can cause diseases.

 9 – Watch the seasons.
 Organise your gardening so that you’re planting during cooler periods of the year – lie early spring or late autumn.
 You’ll need less water for your plants because the water won’t evaporate as quickly.